-- Check (√) indicates the PDD corresponds to the FLU designations.
-Any application for a rezoning to a PDD shall be to a PDD that corresponds to a FLU designation. - 2.
-PDDs in the AGR Tier are limited to the 80/20 PUD OR 60/40 PUD. - MXPD shall be permitted when located at an intersection, as defined by the Plan, or when adjacent to a parcel with a CF FLU designation.
+- Check $(\sqrt{})$ indicates the PDD corresponds to the FLU designations.
+Any application for a rezoning to a PDD shall be to a PDD that corresponds to a FLU designation. - PDDs in the AGR Tier are limited to the 80/20 PUD OR 60/40 PUD. - MXPD shall be permitted when located at an intersection, as defined by the Plan, or when adjacent to a parcel with a Cl

-[Relocated from Table 3.E.1.B, FLU Designation and Corresponding Planned Development Districts]
+[Relocated from Table 3.E.1.B, FLU Designation and Corresponding Planned Development